Running WRF¶

 Run WPS, starting with the namelist template namelist.wps.global.

 Set map_proj=’lat-lon’, and grid dimensions e_we and e_sn.
-Save the file.
+Save the file and copy it to the name namelist.wps

-There is no need to set dx and dy.
-The geogrid program calculates grid distances whose values can be found in the global attribute section of geogrid output files (e.g., geo_em.d01.nc).
+dx and dy do not need to be set.
+Geogrid calculates grid distances values found in the global attribute section of geogrid output files (geo_em.d0*).

 Run geogrid.exe.